Vascular Plants

 Pale wallflower (Erysimum occidentale)

-Distribution: Occurring east of the Cascades crest in Washington; Washington north-central and northeastern Oregon.
+Distribution: Occurring east of the Cascades crest in Washington; northern Washington to eastern Oregon.

 Habitat: Sagebrush hills and valleys.